 Why do some authoritarian regimes choose to hold elections, and then allow less-than-satisfactory results to happen, when they could have gotten away without them?
-The literature on authoritarian elections has proposed that elections may bring enough benefits for autocrats to justify their potential risks.
+The literature on authoritarian elections has proposed that elections may confer enough benefits for autocrats to justify their potential risks.
 Notably, this literature shows that authoritarian elections provide autocrats with different types of information, such as about their opponents’ strength (Geddes, Wright, and Frantz 2018, Ch.
-6), the existence of potential threats or allies (Lust-Okar 2005), the competence or loyalty of their agents (Blaydes 2010; Magaloni 2006; Myagkov, Ordeshook, and Shakin 2009; Rundlett and Svolik 2016), the citizenry’s level of dissatisfaction with the regime (Miller 2015) or even its distribution across sub-national units (Blaydes 2010; Magaloni 2006).
-All this information then contributes to authoritarian longevity by allowing the regime to adjust its policies, either by suppressing opposition strongholds (Blaydes 2010; Magaloni 2006) buying off dissatisfied public (Magaloni 2006; Miller 2015), or co-opting emerging elites into the regime (Lust-Okar 2005).
+6), the existence of potential threats or allies (Lust-Okar 2005), the competence or loyalty of their agents (Blaydes 2010; Magaloni 2006; Myagkov, Ordeshook, and Shakin 2009; Rundlett and Svolik 2016), the citizenry’s level of dissatisfaction with the regime (Miller 2015), or even its distribution across sub-national units (Blaydes 2010; Magaloni 2006).
+All this information then contributes to authoritarian longevity by allowing the regime to adjust its policies by suppressing opposition strongholds (Blaydes 2010; Magaloni 2006), buying off a dissatisfied public (Magaloni 2006; Miller 2015), or co-opting emerging elites into the regime (Lust-Okar 2005).

-Other scholars (e.g. Morgenbesser 2016; Rozenas 2016; Wintrobe 2000), however, argue that good information does not emerge easily out of authoritarian elections.
-They note an important trade-off between authoritarian elections’ primary functions: an election can only be informative about any internal or external force if this force is allowed to manifest in the vote count; for this to happen election results must vary as an unknown function of that force.
+Other scholars (e.g., Morgenbesser 2016; Rozenas 2016; Wintrobe 2000), however, argue that good information does not emerge easily from authoritarian elections.
+They note an important trade-off between authoritarian elections’ primary functions: an election can only be informative about an internal or external force if this force is allowed to manifest in the vote count; for this to happen, election results must vary as an unknown function of that force.
 Thus, autocrats who manipulate elections to win them only end up lowering these elections’ information value.
-In the most extreme case, incumbents who always know they would win 100% of the votes – such as in North Korea – receive no new information about the country’s internal politics from such outcome.
+In the most extreme case, incumbents who always know they would win 100% of the votes—such as in North Korea—receive no new information about the country’s internal politics from this outcome.

-In light of these opposing viewpoints, I posit that these elections may provide information to autocrats, but also that this informational value is severely limited.
+In light of these opposing viewpoints, I posit these elections may provide information to autocrats, but such informational value is severely limited.
 Specifically, I argue that among the many different types of information that authoritarian elections may bring, autocrats can only seek a few and must forfeit the rest.
-Instead, an election that seeks to be jack of all trades only risks becoming a master of none: the more kinds of information a dictator seeks from an election, the less effective it becomes at providing any of them.
-There are several reasons for this:
+Instead, an election that seeks to be a jack of all trades only risks becoming a master of none: the more kinds of information a dictator seeks from an election, the less effective the election becomes at providing any of them.
+There are several reasons for this phenomenon.